EchoAppsTeam/js-sdk/docs/guides/dependency_management/README.md

 As a result developer can design and build their application architecture better by dividing it into several modules without caring much that a big number of files will affect application performance or responsiveness.
 It was [shown](http://blog.getify.com/labjs-why-not-just-concat/) that parallel downloading of small files leads to better performance comparing with downloading of a single big concatenated file.

-Usually Javascript files downloaded via \<script> tag block page rendering and parsing of other code.
+Usually Javascript files downloaded via &lt;script> tag block page rendering and parsing of other code.
 This mode is named synchronous loading.
 Asynchronous loading doesn’t block page activity which is obviously much better.
 Figures 1 and 2 below illustrate this difference between modes.

 *Figure 1.
 Synchronous scripts loading*